OAndris/learning_reference/databases/README.md

     - Values should not be stored if they can be calculated from another non-key field
     - E.g. when prices are stored in a field, discount prices that could be calculated by a formula shouldn't be stored in a second field (it is a meaningless waste of resources, and might as well cause inconsistency in our data)

-## Notes:
-- For security reasons, consider using a UUID (Universally-Unique Identifier) instead of an integer key.
-It is much longer and thus more difficult for an attacker to guess
-- SQL commands can be written in a DBMS, an application's source code, or in the command line
--

-## Querying a database:
+## Increasing the speed, integrity and consistency of the database:
-- Index
+- Indexes:
+    - Tables can have indexes, which allows looking up information quickly
+    - A primary key also serves as an index, but in larger tables, additional indexes might help to look up relevant information faster
+    - Using indexes is a trade-off: they make the lookup of data faster, but the update of data slower
+    - E.g. if customers are often searched up directly by their names, then, in a large table, it can become slow.
+By creating an index for the firstname + lastname fields, the database stores a reference to what each value is in those fields and where it is located, making it faster for the database to return the information
-- Transaction
+- Transaction:
-    - A set of operations that must all be completed
+    - A set of operations that must all be completed together
-    - If any of the operations is not completed, no changes will be made to the database
+    - If any of the operations fails, none of the operations is executed (there is no "partially done", if anything fails, the database is rolled back to the previous, valid, unchanged state)
     - Transactions follow the "ACID" principle, thus transactions are atomic, consistent, isolated, and durable
     - ACID requirements are handled by DBMS when transactions are used
-- Stored Procedure
+- Stored procedure:
+    - A series of commands stored on the database server
+    - They allow reusing long or detailed queries (instead of writing them for each use)
+    - They also provide a safe way to deal with sensitive data.
+In many cases, access to certain sensitive data (or whole tables) is only allowed through stored procedures rather than directly

+## Security:
-- Access Control
+- Access control:
+    - User accounts can be created, and different rights can be assigned to each
+    - Table and column permissions can granted and restricted
-- Compliance
+- Compliance:
+    - Personally Identifiable Information (PII) is strictly regulated in some regions and industries
+    - HIPAA in the US and GDPR in the EU have strict rules about how PII is handled
-- SQL Injection
+- SQL injection:
-    - Type of attack that includes part of a SQL command entered as a value to hijack a query and change how it works
+    - A type of attack that includes part of a SQL command entered as a value to hijack a query and change how it works
     - The attacker could delete tables, modify values, delete the entire the database, or retrieve sensitive information, for example
-    - Example: user input on UI is "Tom" for first name and "''); DROP TABLE customers; --" for last name could end up executed as "INSERT INTO customers (first_name, last_name) VALUE('Tom', ''); DROP TABLE customers; --" (note: the "--" at the end of the statement prevents the database from using any potential remaining part of the original command)
+    - Example: user input on the UI is "Tom" for first name and "'); DROP TABLE customers; --" for last name.
+It could end up executed as "INSERT INTO customers (first_name, last_name) VALUES('Tom', ''); DROP TABLE customers; --', '');" (note: the "--" at the end of the statement prevents the database from using the remaining part of the original command)
     - How to avoid an injection attack:
         - Proper design of access control
         - Best practices for interacting with data
         - Safety features offered by programming languages
         - Proper processing of data that's entered

-## Common Relational Database Management Systems (RDBMSs):
+## Relational Database Management Systems (RDBMSs):
 - Softwares:
     - Microsoft SQL Server
     - Oracle